sharvsave1023/Iterative-Algorithm-Enchancement/README.md

 # Overview
 Scientific study tracking the change in a machine learning model's accuracy rates as a result of incrementing the number of randomized features that are being used.
+2022-2023 AP Research project.

 ## Task
 The task selected to test this study on is the prediction of Parkinson's Disease in a patient by various correlated vocal measures.
 Data is sourced from the UC Irvine Machine Learning Repository.